JinxTheCatto/Stellite/README.md

 You can [see an early version in action here](https://www.youtube.com/watch?v=2ho50fxCqPs)

 ## Limitations
-- Stellite plays best on the drums
+- Stellite plays best on the drums due to not being able to play most hold notes
 - Stellite supports most standard resolutions, but higher resolutions than 1440 require additional support due to the lack of match images.
 Contact me for further assistance or make your own according to the naming scheme in the assets folder

 ## Benefits